software-mansion/react-native-gesture-handler/docs/docs/guides/migrating-off-rnghenabledroot.md

 }
 ```

+## Check if your app works correctly

+Some libraries (for example React Navigation) already use `GestureHandlerRootView` as a wrapper to enable gesture interactions.
+In that case you don't have to add one yourself.
+If gestures in your app work as expected after removing `RNGestureHandlerEnabledRootView` you can skip the next step.

 ## Update your JS code

 Instead of using `RNGestureHandlerEnabledRootView` wrap your entry point with `<GestureHandlerRootView>` or `gestureHandlerRootHOC`, for example: